daemontus/glucose/README.md

 ### Can I use Android Fragments and Glucose Presenters in one activity?
 Glucose highly values the interoperability with existing libraries.
 To this end, it provides two interop components: **FragmentPresenter** and **PresenterFragment**.
 First one allows you to safely include a specific Fragment class into the Presenter tree.
 The latter then allows you to plant a Presenter tree into a Fragment.

-However, please note that the PresenterFragment is only as good as the FragmentManager in which it resides :)
+However, please note that the PresenterFragment is only as good as the FragmentManager in which it resides (so for example if the fragment doesn't receive an activity result notification, the presenter won't either).

 ### Exactly how lightweight is it?
 The core module has only ~650 methods and 110kB.
-The only major dependencies are RxJava and Kotlin Standard Library (both of which you should be already using anyway).
+The only major dependencies are RxJava and Kotlin Standard Library (both of which you are probably using anyway).
 Apart from these, there is only RxAndroid, SupportAnnotations and a small library for Option and Result types.
-You don't even have to use the Support Library.
+You don't even have to use the Android Support Library.

 In terms of speed, there aren't any specific benchmarks available now.
 However, complex layouts should benefit from Presenter caching (assuming sufficient memory is available) and the action mechanism promotes asynchronous coding style which should reduce the load on the main thread if used correctly :)

 ### Uhm, actually...
 XXX could be better.
 If you have some concrete suggestion, you are wellcome to submit a pull request or create an issue.
-Alternatively, if you don't need to make changes to the core API, or you have created a repository that extends the functionality of Glucose, it can be mentioned directly as a Glucose module.
+If you have a feature request that doesn't have to be integrated into some existing module, the best option would be to publish a separate repository which can be then mentioned in the module list above.
+This way you retain the ownership of the code and the base library stays as light as possible.
+(If you publish such repository, create an issue with a link to it, or make a pull request with a modified readme)

+### What's next?
+Currently, there are several planned extensions (will be implemented as separate modules):
+ - A BackStack implementation that detaches presenters as soon as they are not visible and handles state restoration properly.
+ - A ResourceDelegate, that will react to configuration changes and reload resources in case of a configuration change.
+ - A module that simplifies animations involving tranfer of presenters between two positions in the main tree.